Book Review: THE HAPPY ROOM by Catherine Palmer

 Genre: Novel

-Summary: The Mossman family went to Africa to be missionaries.
-The three children all had different experiences that affected their adult lives.
+The Mossman family were missionaries in Africa.
+The three children viewed the experiences differently, which affected their adult lives.
 Peter turned away from God.
 Julia embraced the faith.
-The youngest Mossman brings them altogether when she is hospitalized due to an illness.
-It is during this time in the hospital that each of the children, now grown and with family of their own, remember and retell their story of Africa and of boarding school.
+The youngest Mossman brings them back together when she is hospitalized due to an illness.
+During the hospital stay, each of the siblings revisits the memories from their childhood.
+From the three perspectives, the readers get a clear picture of what life was like in the Mossman home, but also the experience of boarding school.
 As pain is revealed, healing begins – and the characters learn more about each other and the God who never left them.

-My Take: I’d heard of this book from a few of my friends and finally got my turn to read it.
-My curiosity led to a background check on the author and discovered that she and I are alumni of the same university, which I find cool.
-But, what my investigative work uncovered was that she is also an MK from Africa.
-Catherine knows a bit about this life overseas and it truly comes alive through the characters in this book.
+I’d heard of this book from a few friends and finally got my turn to read it.
+My curiosity led to a background check on the author, and I discovered that she and I are alumni of the same university, which I find incredible.
+But, what my investigative work also uncovered was that she is also an MK from Africa.
+Catherine knows a bit about this life overseas, and it truly comes alive through the characters in this book.

-I love that the three siblings all had different opinions about being raised overseas.
-I loved that they each told virtually the same story, but with a different twist as to their perspective.
-I found the book to be a fairly quick read, meaning I had a hard time putting it down.
-After finishing it, I talked to my friends who were MKs and some had even boarded at the school mentioned in this book.
-They confirmed the feelings they had compared to their siblings to be very similar to the characters.
+I love that the three siblings had different opinions about being raised overseas.
+I loved that they each told virtually the same story but with a different twist as to their perspective.
+The book was a quick read, meaning I had difficulty putting it down.

 Book Review: ARRIVALS, DEPARTURES, AND THE ADVENTURES IN-BETWEEN